Docs & Best Practices

 Set up your workspace for efficient AI-assisted development.

 ContextLoom doesn't run Claude or any LLM.
-It complements CLI tools like Claude Code and Cursor by organizing the files they create on disk.
+It complements AI tools like Claude Code, Cursor, and Windsurf by organizing the files they create on disk.

 Recommended workspace setup